-Bikepacking the Oregon Outback Trail: What I Learned
+Bikepacking the Oregon Outback Trail: Pro Tips & Lessons Learned

 Four first-time bike campers endure 364 miles, six days of gravel, dirt, rain, wind, and a whole lot more

 First let's cover the basics.
 What is bikepacking?
 It’s sort of a combination of backpacking and bike touring and generally takes place on unpaved surfaces like gravel and dirt.
 It’s generally a distance thing, and a couple-nights-under-the-stars sort of thing.
 Get it?
 Good.
 This story is about the Oregon Outback Trail, a 364 mile route running from Klamath Falls (a modest town a stone’s throw from the California border) to the end of Oregon at the mighty Columbia river.

 Rather than write the usual “I went here and did this” type of feature, I decided to carry a tiny notebook and make daily recordings of lessons learned, and make something of it.
 This is that.

 Of the four of us, not one had really bikepacked before.
 Our bikes were overweight with gear and I for one was unprepared and out of shape.
 And on top of that, the day before we put rubber to road the forecast shifted to deliver a full week of hellish weather suited more to February than June.
 As such, the Oregon Outback Trail proved a real adventure.
 Lucky for us, it also provided some incredible human interactions and a few dang tasty meals too.

 Read on for daily recaps and earned learnings.